hoz-efa/hoz-efa.github.io/README.md

 - **Responsive Design**: The website is fully responsive and adapts to various screen sizes, providing an optimal viewing experience on desktops, tablets, and mobile devices.

+- **Consistent Project Card Layout**: Implemented an enhanced projects grid that maintains consistent card sizes and layout, regardless of the number of projects displayed.
+This ensures a uniform and professional appearance when filtering projects by category on all devices.

 - **Dynamic Content Loading**: Uses JavaScript to dynamically load content for different sections like Projects, Education, Experience, Skills, and Contact without reloading the page.

 - **Theme Toggle**: Includes a light/dark theme toggle button, allowing users to switch between light and dark modes.
 The theme preference is stored in `localStorage`.

+- **Project Categorization and Filtering**: Allows visitors to filter projects by categories using intuitive buttons.
+This dynamic filtering ensures users can easily find projects of interest, and the projects grid maintains consistent card sizes and layout regardless of the number of projects displayed.

 - **Interactive Projects Section**: Showcases my self-learning projects with detailed descriptions, images, and technologies used.
 Clicking on a project card opens a modal with in-depth information.